 Only applicants who answered “no” to submitting scores may change their answer to this question, and they may only do so one time.
 Once an applicant submits “yes” to this question, this information will appear on the application and cannot be changed.

 Columbia encourages you to convey the breadth and depth of your extra-curricular pursuits within your admission application, including the full name of each organization in which you participate and, if appropriate, a brief description of your involvement.
 While they request that the volume of supplementary credentials be kept to a minimum, there may be occasions where such credentials provide valuable information that the standard application does not.
 If you are a QuestBridge Finalist participating in the National College Match with Columbia, Columbia will not be able to review supplementary materials during the National College Match process.
-However, if you are not matched at any institution and pursue Regular Decision at Columbia, Columbia will review any supplementary materials submitted.
+However, if you are not matched at any institution and decide to pursue Regular Decision at Columbia, please send a one-page letter to let us know of your continued interest in Columbia, as well as any notable accomplishments since your QuestBridge application was submitted.
+Columbia will review any supplementary materials submitted.
+Please upload this letter through your Columbia applicant status page.
 Please review the full Supplementary Materials policy.
 If you are a Finalist using your QuestBridge Application to apply to Columbia, please do not submit a Common Application or Coalition Application.

 If you are a QuestBridge Finalist and you are participating in the Match, you are not permitted to apply Early Decision to Columbia.
 However, if you do not match with any institution through the Match, and you have a complete application to Columbia, you will receive information about the option to convert your application to Early Decision.